loredanacirstea/articles/articles/FromStackMachineToFunctionalMachine_Step3_HOFs.md

 [ToC]

-## Environment
+### Environment

 For illustrating our journey, we will use the [Yul language](https://solidity.readthedocs.io/en/v0.6.4/yul.html).
-Yul compiles to both EVM bytecode and eWasm (WebAssembly flavour), allowing you to create smart contracts for both Ethereum 1.0 and Ethereum 2.0.
+Yul compiles to both WebAssembly and EVM bytecode.

 If you want to run the examples, it can be done with https://remix.ethereum.org: